michalmichalak997/3GeoCombine/README.md

 # 3GeoCombine

-The title of the manuscript is as follows: Constraining uncertainty of fault orientation using a combinatorial algorithm
+# Title: Constraining uncertainty of fault orientation using a combinatorial algorithm

-Co-authors: Michał Michalak a,b,1; Ryszard Kuzak a,1; Paweł Gładki c; Agnieszka Kulawik d; Yunfeng Ge e
+# Co-authors: Michał Michalak a,b,1; Ryszard Kuzak a,1; Paweł Gładki c; Agnieszka Kulawik d; Yunfeng Ge e

 a Institute of Earth Sciences, Faculty of Natural Sciences, University of Silesia in Katowice, Będzińska 60, 41-205 Sosnowiec, Poland.